hushidong/biblatex-map/binary/readme.md

 ### bibliography generation

-the citation generation is based on natbib loaded by bibmap, and the bibliography generation is based on bibmap.py with a bibstyle file which is a very simple python code file.
+the generation of the citation and the bibliography is based on bibmap.py with a bibstyle file which is a very simple python code file.

 features :